-- HP Site Flow is a manufacturing execution system, available through PrintOS, HP’s cloud-based platform, which is fully integrated with HP Indigo 10000 and HP PWI digital presses.
+HP Site Flow is an end-to-end workflow and production automation, available through PrintOS, HP’s cloud-based platform, which is fully integrated with HP Indigo presses and HP PWI digital presses.

 HP chose Mako™, an SDK from Global Graphics Software that offers pre-flighting options and streamlines PDFs.
 Using Mako, HP Site Flow manages the process of taking the PDF and making it suitable for printing.
 It analyzes the document, working out the consumables required, such as how much toner, paper stock etc.

-Andrew continues: “One of the things Global Graphics did for us early on was to assist with running the system on Alpine Linux.
-This was a big thing for us because we build everything on containers and so we're deploying containers all the time.
-The difference between running on something like Ubuntu and Alpine is that Ubuntu is in the hundreds of megabytes per container, whereas Alpine is in the 10s of megabytes, so we could build these much smaller, lightweight containers to do the PDF rendering.”
-That efficiency allowed HP to reduce container start-up time and run many more of them on a single host, increasing scalability.
+Nir Gilon, cloud engineering manager at HP comments: “Mako runs on Linux and it allowed us to get it up and running in a short time.
+Working with Global Graphics, we could develop smaller, more efficient deployable containers to execute a scalable PDF renderer.”
+Nir continues: “One of the things Global Graphics did for us early on was to assist with running the system on a small, simple and secure Linux.
+This was a big thing for us because we build everything on containers and we are running containers on Amazon elastic Kubernetes service.
+That allowed HP to reduce container start-up time and run many more of them on a single host, increasing scalability.